VSanto/School_District_Analysis/README.md

   ###### 1. Math and reading scores by grade

   There is not a real change with the other schools data.
 There is a slight increase in the average but not much to make an impact on the school data.
 The biggest change is noticed with data from Thomas High Charter School.
 Overall percentages went from a high passing rate to failing.
 Thomas high has 461 9th grade students taken out of the equation.
-Thomas High went from a passing status to failing status.

   ###### 2. Scores by school spending